MonicaKornis/Delish/README.md

   * PostgreSQL

 ## Future Implementations
-  * Search bar that enables users to search for recipes based on title, ingredient, or cooking technique.
-  * Star Ratings
   * Tags/Categories that users can apply to each recipe and are displayed on each recipe's show page.
   * 'Cooking Guides' that showcase specific how-tos and cooking techniques.